iteearmah/laravel-bootstrap-starter/README.md

 6. Run `php artisan db:seed`
 7. Run `php artisan serve`

+## Usage

+### Authentication

+Laravel Bootstrap Starter comes with authentication out of the box.
+You can register a new user or login with the default credentials.

+- Email: superadmin@admin.com
+- Password: password

 ## License

 Laravel Bootstrap Starter is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).